 Refrigerate the dough

-- Once the dough has finished its bulk fermentation, keep the dough covered and place it in the refrigerator overnight.
+- Once the dough has doubled in size, keep the dough covered and place it in the refrigerator overnight.

 - The dough can be shaped and baked on the same day, however, it will have optimal flavor and be easier to shape if refrigerated.
 I recommend refrigerating the dough for at least an hour before shaping.